Constraint on the progenitor of binary black hole merger using Population III star formation channel: Methods

 \subsection{Population Inference}

-In this work, we assume that BBHs in the universe are formed in three different formation scenarios, the field binary scenario originated from Pop~I/II stars, the field binary scenario originated from Pop~III stars, and the globular cluster scenario.
-We then consider a mixed model in which the total merger rate is the sum of the merger rate of each model weighted by the branching fractions $f_j (j=\mathrm{I+II}, \mathrm{III}, \mathrm{GC})$ with $\sum_{j} f_j = 1$.
-We apply a hierarchical Bayesian method \cite{HBcite, HBcite2} to estimate the branching fractions by using the BBH events in the GWTC-3 catalog \cite{GWTC-3}.
-We consider BBHs in GWTC-3 with the False Alarm Rate less than 1 $\mathrm{yr^{-1}}$.
+In this work, we assume that \ac{BBH}s in the universe are formed in several different formation channels.
+We then consider a mixed model in which the total merger rate is the sum of the merger rates of each channel weighted by the branching fractions $\{f_j\}$ with $\sum_{j} f_j = 1$, where $j$ denotes each formation channel.
+Here, $f_j$ represents the underlying contribution of the $j$-th channel to the astrophysical BBH population, corrected for observational selection effects.
+We apply a hierarchical Bayesian method \cite{HBcite, HBcite2} to estimate the branching fractions by using the \ac{BBH} events in the GWTC-3 catalog \cite{GWTC-3}.
+We consider \ac{BBH}s in GWTC-3 with the False Alarm Rate less than 1 $\mathrm{yr^{-1}}$.
 This gives us 69 events \cite{GWTC-3:pop}.
-We use the posterior/prior samples that are available at Gravitational Wave Open Science Center (GWOSC) \cite{GWOSC}.
+We use the posterior/prior samples that are available at the Gravitational Wave Open Science Center (GWOSC) \cite{GWOSC}.

 In this work, we don't estimate the total merger rate itself.
-Therefore, we marginalize the total coalescence rate of BBHs by assuming log-flat prior \cite{HBcite}.
+Therefore, we marginalize the total coalescence rate of \ac{BBH}s by assuming a log-flat prior \cite{HBcite}.
 In that case, we can deduce the posterior probability density of branching fraction $\Lambda = \qty{f_j}$, $p(\Lambda\mid\qty{x}),$ given observation set $\qty{x}$:

 The posterior probability density describes the probability density given the observations $\qty{x}$ to infer the unknown population parameter $\Lambda$ through the binary parameters $\theta$.
 A detailed derivation of this equation is given in the Appendix \ref{Sec:HBDerivation}.
 The $\alpha(\Lambda)$ in this equation is a quantity that can be called "detection efficiency" and will be explained later. $p(\theta_i\mid x_i)$ is the posterior probability density for estimating the source parameters based on the observed data $x_i$, and $\pi(\theta_i)$ is the prior probability density of the parameter $\theta_i$. $p(\theta_i\mid\Lambda)$ is the probability density that describes the probability of an event occurring when the hyperparameter is $\Lambda$ and the true event parameter is $\theta$.
-Since the integral on multidimensional parameter space is computationally expensive, we approximate the integral by the discrete sum of the posterior samples of each event available in the LVK GWTC-3 at GWOSC.
+Since the integral on the multidimensional parameter space is computationally expensive, we approximate the integral by the discrete sum of the posterior samples of each event available in the LVK GWTC-3 at GWOSC.
 We have

 where $S_i$ denotes the total number of posterior samples used in calculating the sum, and $\qty{\theta_i^k}$ are the LVK posterior samples.

 The last term $p(\theta_i\mid\Lambda)$ in (\ref{eq:final}) is given as